Knotx/knotx/documentation/src/main/wiki/releases/1.0.0-RC4/Documentation-1.0.0-RC4.md

 [[assets/knotx-debugging-new-config.png|alt=Knot.x Debugging new config]]
 3. Set name of the configuration
 4. Pick main class to be com.cognifide.knotx.launcher.LogbackLauncher
-5. In Program Arguments specify that KnotxStarterVerticle should be run with the `-conf` parameter pointing to the configuration you want to run (e.g. Example monolith)
+5. In Program Arguments specify that KnotxStarterVerticle should be run with the `-conf` parameter pointing to the configuration you want to run (e.g. Example app)
 ```
 run com.cognifide.knotx.launcher.KnotxStarterVerticle -conf src/main/resources/knotx-example-monolith.json
 ```